jpasqua/PurpleHaze/README.md

 | 🟣 Purple|Very Unhealthy|201 - 300|Health alert: The risk of health effects is increased for everyone.|
 | ⚫ Maroon|Hazardous|301+|Health warning of emergency conditions: everyone is more likely to be affected.|

+*PurpleHaze* uses a fairly simple algorithm to determine AQI based on sensor data.
+This algoritm is not "certified" in any way and you should **NOT** depend on it for any health related matters.
+It is similar to the method described in [this wikipedia article](https://en.wikipedia.org/wiki/Air_quality_index#Computing_the_AQI).
+However, the actual conversion table is taken from the paper ["Measurements of PM2.5 with PurpleAir under atmospheric conditions"](https://amt.copernicus.org/preprints/amt-2019-396/) and it's [supplement](https://amt.copernicus.org/preprints/amt-2019-396/amt-2019-396-supplement.pdf).

 ### Viewing PurpleHaze data on your phone